tarakc02/PureFun.jl/docs/src/index.md

 - [Sets](@ref): insert keys, test for membership, various set operations including `intersect` and `union`

-# Build your own data structures: Batched.@deque, Tries.@trie, Chunky.@list
+# Customizable container types

-These use generic design strategies to assemble more powerful data structures from simpler ones.
+These use generic design strategies to assemble more powerful data structures from simpler ones:

 - [`PureFun.Batched.@deque`](@ref) takes a list implementation and adds efficient access (push/pop/last) to the rear of the list, making it into a